-There may be a charge for some of these services.
+There may be a charge for some of these.
 Speak to your social services department for details.
 The memory clinic may have support programmes (such as a support group) in place for family carers, as well as people with dementia.

-For more information, see factsheet 418, Community care assessment.
+For more information see factsheet 418, Assessment for care and support in England.

 Support from family and friends